 In northeast Yanbian, football, poetry, and patriarchy preserve a unique Chinese-Korean culture

-I had arrived in the county seat of Yanbian Korean Autonomous Prefecture, the officially designated home of Chaoxianzu and the city with the largest amount of ethnic Koreans in China.
-Although there are considerable Chaoxianzu populations in tourist hotspots like Harbin and Dandong, these cities have little to no overt traces of their culture.
+I had arrived in Yanji, the seat of Yanbian Korean Autonomous Prefecture and the city with the largest amount of ethnic Koreans in China.
+Although there are considerable Chaoxianzu populations in tourist hotspots like Harbin and Dandong, these cities have little to no overt traces of their hybrid Chinese-Korean culture.
 It is only in Yanji that the Korean alphabet’s straight lines and circles can be seen on the first row of every single shop, bank, and road sign, making this city “home” for China’s Koreans.

 Classic South Korean tunes blared from a loudspeaker installed in front of one of many local produce stores.
 My ears pricked up upon hearing the deep, warbling voice and upbeat tempo of “What About My Age,” a cover of the 2015 Oh Seung-Keun song, beloved by middle-aged Koreans.
 It’s a song that nostalgically reflects on Seoul’s romantic 70s, when life was slower-paced and the city was less developed than neighboring capitals Beijing and Pyongyang.

 Seoul has since become a modern metropolis, and it’s Yanji that’s now lagging behind.
 Apart from a few government buildings, well-lit bridges, and the nightclub-filled central avenue, Yanji’s aesthetic is rather gray and rugged.
 Its appearance reflects the city’s depressed economy, a consequence of emigration to South Korea that began after the establishment of diplomatic relations in 1992.